nais/doc/reference/kyverno-policies.md

 ## 011 - Validate fields for Kafka resources.

-Validates that the fields for the given resources has allowed values.
+This policy validates that the fields for the given resources has allowed values.
 Currently only validates the pool field.

 ### Message